Co-op Job Search Instructions

 - IMPORTANT!
 Students who are in receipt of OSAP, and completing co-op work terms, should apply online for Continuation of Interest-Free Status no later than 21 days before the end of your study period before your upcoming work semester.
 For OSAP questions related to co-op, please email: email@example.com

 REGISTRATION AND FEES

-- After you secure employment, register for your corresponding co-op work term course (e.g., COOP*1000 Work Term 1, COOP*2000 Work Term 2, etc.) during the Course Selection Period.
-If you secure employment after the Course Selection Period ends or fail to register for the course, the Co-op Office will add the course to your account mid-semester and a non-refundable $60 late fee may be applied by the Registrar's Office.
+- You are required to register for your current co-op work term course (i.e. COOP*1000, COOP*2000, etc.) during the Course Selection Period.
+If you do not add your co-op work term course during that period, the Co-op Office will add the course to your account mid-semester and a non-refundable $60 late fee may be applied by the Registrar's Office.
 For information on course selection changes implemented by the Registrar's Office please visit the updated page at https://www.uoguelph.ca/registrar/courseselectionwindow.

 - IMPORTANT! - Both a co-op work term fee ($270) and a co-op academic fee ($270) will be charged for students who register for an academic course during their co-op work term.
 This co-op academic fee will contribute towards the eight co-op academic fees you are required to pay for the co-op program.

 APPLICATIONS, INTERVIEWS AND JOB OFFERS

 - You are authorized to apply for jobs that meet your approved sequence.
 Postings for 8-month jobs are only available to students who are scheduled for 8-month co-op work terms or two consecutive co-op work terms (an OFF semester is not considered a co-op work term semester).
 Co-op Academic & Work Sequence Agreements must be followed and may not be revised.

 - To find out when interviews commence, please visit: https://www.recruitguelph.ca/cecs/co-op-students/important-co-op-dates